Katikistan/Notes/Networking.md

 d_{\text {nodal }}=d_{\text {proc }}+d_{\text {queue }}+d_{\text {trans }}+d_{\text {prop }}
 $$
 ## Throughput
 In addition to delay and packet loss, another critical performance measure in computer networks is end-to-end throughput.
 To define throughput, consider transferring a large file from Host A to Host B across a computer network.
-This transfer might be, for example, a large video clip from one computer to another.
 The instantaneous throughput at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
 ## Circuit switching
 In circuit-switched networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are reserved for the duration of the communication session between the end systems.